 9. How are Side Effects Managed?

-Side effects in the treatment of diffuse pontine gliomas can arise from radiation and chemotherapy.
+Side effects of DIPG treatment may arise from radiation and chemotherapy.
 Radiation therapy often produces inflammation, which can temporarily exacerbate symptoms and dysfunction.
 To control this inflammation steroids are sometimes necessary.

 Some of the chemotherapy agents are associated with fatigue, diarrhea, constipation and headache.
 These side effects can be effectively managed under most circumstances with standard medical approaches.